All Products

 Start the ECS instance after the rollback

-If you select this option, the ECS instance automatically starts after the rollback is complete.
+If you select this option, the ECS instance starts automatically after the rollback is complete.

 image.png

-Clone an ECS instance
+Clone an ECS instance (restore to a new ECS instance)

 3. Click Create.